sequelize/sequelize/docs/docs/querying.md

     // Will order by  otherfunction(`col1`, 12, 'lalala') DESC
     [sequelize.fn('otherfunction', sequelize.col('col1'), 12, 'lalala'), 'DESC'],

+    // Will order an associated model's created_at using the model name as the association's name.
+    [Task, 'createdAt', 'DESC'],

+    // Will order through an associated model's created_at using the model names as the associations' names.
+    [Task, Project, 'createdAt', 'DESC'],

-    // Will order by name on an associated User
+    // Will order by an associated model's created_at using the name of the association.
-    [User, 'name', 'DESC'],
+    ['Task', 'createdAt', 'DESC'],

-    // Will order by name on an associated User using the attribute's association alias ['User.name', 'DESC'],
+    // Will order by a nested associated model's created_at using the names of the associations.
+    ['Task', 'Project', 'createdAt', 'DESC'],

-    // Will order by name on an associated User aliased as Friend [{model: User, as: 'Friend'}, 'name', 'DESC'],
+    // Will order by an associated model's created_at using an association object. (preferred method) [Subtask.associations.Task, 'createdAt', 'DESC'],

-    // Will order by name on a nested associated Company of an associated User [User, Company, 'name', 'DESC'],
+    // Will order by a nested associated model's created_at using association objects. (preferred method) [Subtask.associations.Task, Task.associations.Project, 'createdAt', 'DESC'],

+    // Will order by an associated model's created_at using a simple association object.
+    [{model: Task, as: 'Task'}, 'createdAt', 'DESC'],

-    // Will order by name on a nested associated Company of an associated User using the attribute's association alias ['User.Company.name', 'DESC'],
+    // Will order by a nested associated model's created_at simple association objects.
-    ['User->Company.name', 'DESC'],
-  ]
+    [{model: Task, as: 'Task'}, {model: Project, as: 'Project'}, 'createdAt', 'DESC'] ]

   // Will order by max age descending
   order: sequelize.literal('max(age) DESC')

-  // Will order by max age ascencding assuming ascencding is the default order when direction is omitted
+  // Will order by max age ascending assuming ascending is the default order when direction is omitted
   order: sequelize.fn('max', sequelize.col('age'))

-  // Will order by age ascencding assuming ascencding is the default order when direction is omitted
+  // Will order by age ascending assuming ascending is the default order when direction is omitted
   order: sequelize.col('age')
 })
 ```